FrancisLabine/OOP-Example-1/README.md

 - **Low Coupling**: Classes interact through well-defined interfaces, reducing dependencies and making the system more modular.

 ### Design Patterns
+- **Template Method Pattern**: Used in buildings to define a skeleton of the production process, allowing subclasses to implement specific steps.
 - **Factory Pattern**: Used to create different types of buildings and components dynamically.
 - **Observer Pattern**: Buildings can observe changes in production and react accordingly.
 - **Strategy Pattern**: Warehouses can use different selling strategies to manage how they sell components.